New York Medical College

 New York Medical College (NYMC or New York Med) is a private medical school in Valhalla, New York.
-Founded in 1860, it is a member of the Touro College and University System.
+Founded in 1860, it is a member of the Touro University System.

 NYMC offers advanced degrees through its three schools: the School of Medicine (SOM), the Graduate School of Biomedical Sciences (GSBMS) and the School of Health Sciences and Practice (SHSP).
 Total enrollment is 1,660 students (including 774 medical students) in addition to 800 residents and clinical fellows.
 NYMC employs 1,350 full-time faculty members and 1,450 part-time and voluntary faculty.
 The university has more than 12,000 alumni active in medical practice, healthcare administration, public health, teaching and research.

-Part of the Touro College and University System since 2011, New York Medical College is located on a shared suburban 600-acre campus with its academic medical center, Westchester Medical Center (WMC) and the Maria Fareri Children's Hospital.
+Part of the Touro University System since 2011, New York Medical College is located on a shared suburban 600-acre campus with its academic medical center, Westchester Medical Center (WMC) and the Maria Fareri Children's Hospital.
 Many of NYMC's faculty provide patient care, teach, and conduct research at WMC.
 New York Medical College's university hospital, Metropolitan Hospital Center, in the Upper East side neighborhood of Yorkville and East Harlem in Manhattan, has been affiliated with NYMC since it was founded in 1875, representing the oldest partnership between a hospital and a private medical school in the United States.
 Metropolitan is part of the New York City Health and Hospitals Corporation (HHC), the largest municipal hospital and healthcare system in the country.

 With a network of 20+ affiliated hospitals in New York, New Jersey, Connecticut and West Virginia, NYMC's hospital affiliations include large urban medical centers, small suburban clinics, rural medical centers and high-tech regional tertiary care facilities, where medical students and residents are afforded a wide variety of clinical training opportunities.